What Is Rumination Disorder

 • Psychological Support

-Addressing anxiety, stress, or trauma that may contribute to the disorder.
+Addressing underlying anxiety, stress, or trauma is an important part of recovery.
+Therapy provides coping strategies to manage emotional triggers that may contribute to the disorder.

 • Meal Coaching & Exposure Therapy